EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 receive an email with a link to verify it (it may go to your Spam folder).
 Once you've followed the link, you can log in with that address.

-## Set up Simple Notification service
+## Set up Simple Notification Service (optional)

-SNS is used to send text messages from the Ethereal Engine platform.
+If you want to enable text message-based magiclink login, you will need to set up Simple Notification Service (SNS).

 In the AWS web client, go to SNS -> Topics and Create a new topic.
 Give it a name, and selected 'Standard' as the type, then click Create Topic.